yubrajbhoi/termux-python/Doc/library/ctypes.rst

 .. class:: HRESULT

-   Windows only: Represents a :c:type:`!HRESULT` value, which contains success or error information for a function or method call.
+   Represents a :c:type:`!HRESULT` value, which contains success or error information for a function or method call.

+   .. availability:: Windows

 .. class:: py_object